Cyber Monday 2020 in Singapore: save big with these incredible deals

 Soundpeats Dual Dynamic Drivers Wireless Headphones | now SG$41.99; save SG$28

-[Update: This specific deal has finished, but we'll update this listing if Amazon returns with another BF discount on these earbuds.]

-It's Singles' Day, so why not treat yourself with something that's just for you.
+It's Cyber Monday, so why not treat yourself with something that's just for you.
 Soundpeat's Dual Dynamic Drivers Wiresless Headphones are now SG$41.95 – that's a tidy discount of SG$28, which is nothing to be sneezed at.View Deal

 SanDisk Ultra microSD cards | from SG$6.70 (save up to 60%)